Louis P. Harvey: Gubernatorial term and death

-His body was found 14 days later, 65 miles downstream near Britt's Landing; his remains lay in state in the Wisconsin State Capitol, and he was buried in Forest Hill Cemetery, in Madison.
+Harvey was immediately succeeded as governor by his lieutenant governor, Edward Salomon.
+Harvey's body was found 14 days later, 65 miles downstream near Britt's Landing; his remains lay in state in the Wisconsin State Capitol, and he was buried in Forest Hill Cemetery, in Madison.
 His wife Cordelia became a leading war nurse, honored with the rank of colonel by Abraham Lincoln.
 She subsequently established veterans hospitals in Wisconsin, away from the war front, and a soldiers' orphans home.
-She is interred at Forest Hill Cemetery, Madison, Wisconsin.
+She is also interred at Forest Hill Cemetery, Madison, Wisconsin.

-Lieutenant Governor Edward Salomon succeeded Harvey.
+Personal life and family

+Louis Powell Harvey was the second of four children—and elder of two surviving children—born to David Harvey (1792-1871) and his wife Almira (' Powell; 1798-1876).
+David Harvey was also a politician in his era, and served in the Ohio House of Representatives during his residence in that state in the 1840s.
+Louis's younger brother, John Stanley Harvey, served on the Chicago Board of Trade, and later went west to California and established a citrus orchard.

+The Harvey family were descendants of Thomas Harvey (1617-1651), who emigrated to the Massachusetts Bay Colony in 1636 with his brother William (1614-1658).

+Louis Harvey's maternal uncle Oliver S. Powell followed them to Rock County, Wisconsin, and served as pastor of the congregational church there until his accidental drowning in 1855.

+Louis Harvey married Cordelia A. Perrine on November 2, 1847.
+They had only one child, Mary, who died young.